IsaiahDaniel/CCLabs/02-s3/README.md

 buckets and objects, and how you can interact with them from the command line.

-You created S3 buckets with CloudFormation in the [first lesson](https://drive.google.com/open?id=10Y8lCLTi-gg_R4PV9hEBCVPTmsOwem60nRtr8zq1264) in this series.
  In this practice session, we'll get familiar with the [awscli's s3 command](https://docs.aws.amazon.com/cli/latest/reference/s3/).

 #### Lab 2.1.1: Create a Bucket
+**Note**
+- Use the us-west-2 region.

+- Call the bucket "stelligent-u-_your-AWS-username_".

 S3 buckets are located in regions, but their names are globally unique.
 Using "aws s3", create a bucket:
+- First, you need to create an Amazon S3 bucket where you will store your objects.

-- Use the us-west-2 region.
+- Sign in to the AWS Management Console.
+- Select S3 service
+- From the Amazon S3 console dashboard, choose Create Bucket.
+- In Create a Bucket, type a bucket name in Bucket Name.
+The bucket name you choose must be globally unique across all existing bucket names in Amazon S3 (that is, across all AWS customers).
+For more information, see Bucket Restrictions and Limitations.
+- Choose Create, When Amazon S3 successfully creates your bucket, the console displays your empty bucket in the Buckets pane.

-- Call the bucket "stelligent-u-_your-AWS-username_".
+-

 - List the contents of the bucket.